logic-and-applications/rocq-lna/README.md

    - Linux and Apple users can manually install the prerequisite packages through `opam`.

      1. Apple users only: ensure [homebrew](https://brew.sh/) is installed.
-     2. Install and initialize [`opam`] from the package manager of your choice, for example for Apple users:
+     2. Install [`opam`] from the package manager of your choice, for example for Apple users:

         ```shell
         brew update